syncfusion-content/flutter-docs/Flutter/pdf/working-with-digital-signature.md

 //Gets the first signature field of the PDF document.
 PdfSignatureField field = document.form.fields[0] as PdfSignatureField;

+//Creates a digital signature. field.signature = PdfSignature(
+    //Creates a certificate instance from the PFX file with a private key.
+    certificate:
+        PdfCertificate(File('PDF.pfx').readAsBytesSync(), 'password123'));

 //Gets the signature field appearance graphics.
 PdfGraphics graphics = field.appearance.normal.graphics;